jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "Anomaly Detection based on Image Reconstruction Using Fourier Transform : A Preliminary Study", TBD
 - **J. Si** and S. Kim, "The Alignment Technique of the Subtraction Image for Anomaly Detection in Infrared Images of Solar Cells", TBD
-- **J. Si** and S. Kim, "PI-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor", TBD (SCIE)
+- **J. Si** and S. Kim, "PP-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor", TBD (SCIE)
 - **J. Si** and S. Kim, "Restoration of the JPEG Maximum Lossy Compressed Face Images based on Generative Adversarial Network", TBD (SCIE)
 - **J. Si** and S. Kim, "Chili Pepper Disease Diagnosis via Image Reconstruction Using Grabcut and Serial Autoencoder based on Generative Adversarial Network", TBD (SCIE)
 - **J. Si** and S. Kim, "Surface Defect Detection Using Reconstructed Normal Template based on Fourier Transform", TBD (SCIE)